Understanding families, members & referrals

 Who creates what

-• Practice managers, supervisors, and admins create and edit families, members, and referrals, and assign workers to cases.
+- Practice managers, supervisors, and admins create and edit families, members, and referrals, and assign staff members to cases.

 This mirrors how the roles work everywhere in FCR — see Your role in FCR.

-Workers focus on the people and the work — services are shown by name (for example, "Home-Based Casework," "Court," "Face to Face").
-The billing-side detail behind a referral (authorization numbers, codes, and rates) is reserved for practice managers and admins and never appears on a worker's screens.
+Staff members focus on the people and the work — services are shown by name (for example, "Home-Based Casework," "Court," "Face to Face").
+The billing-side detail behind a referral (authorization numbers, codes, and rates) is reserved for practice managers and admins and never appears on a staff member's screens.

 Where to go next